 Looking back at the younger version of me standing on that doorstep – idealistic, confident, determined– I had no idea what life had in store for me.
 I believed if you worked hard, good things would come your way.
 Yet now I realized, I wasn’t well equipped with how to handle rejection, failure, setbacks, and heartbreak.

 I spent the next three years stumbling my way through the darkness of chronic fatigue and depression.
 I had no idea what was happening to me or if I would ever regain the energy I once had for life.
 The thought that my best years were behind me while still only in my early thirties was devastating.

 After three years of fatigue, followed by two more years of recovering from the mental and emotional scars of fatigue, I emerged a more complete and whole person with greater access to joy and gratitude and a more embodied understanding of how to navigate the ups and downs of life.

-Now, as an integrative health practitioner and certified coach, I help people awaken to their fullest potential.
+Now, as a teacher, facilitator and resilience coach, I help people awaken to their fullest potential.
 From the practical day-to-day experience of being human to the more open-ended, existential questions we find ourselves living.
 I specialize in helping people find their light when walking in dark spaces; in finding stillness in the midst of chaos; and in using their breath to move from one seemingly impossible moment to the possibility of Living Wide Awake in every moment.

 My clients are people learning to identify and manage stress in their lives.
 They are people recovering from autoimmune or chronic health conditions.
 They are mothers, fathers, business owners, professionals and everyday extraordinary people who want to create more connection, more peace, and to live their lives with more vitality.